 Insurance companies can also delay claims if it needs time to investigate properly, gather evidence, consult with experts, or take other steps to ensure that it’s subject to an accurate assessment.

 How Long Do I Have to File a Bad Faith Lawsuit in Florida?

 In Florida, you have to give an insurance company 60 days to “cure” the bad faith practice before you take action and file a lawsuit.

-If the insurance company doesn’t fix the problem, then you’ll have five years to file a lawsuit and demand rightful compensation.
+If the insurance company doesn’t fix the problem, you’ll have five years to file a lawsuit and demand rightful compensation.